umbraco/UmbracoDocs/14/umbraco-cms/tutorials/members-registration-and-login.md

 Halfway there!

-Next, navigate to the Content section.
-Under the _Home_ node, create a new page based on the "Login" Document Type:
+1. Navigate to the Content section.
+2. Create a new page based on the "Login" Document Type Under the _Home_ node:

 ![Creating the Register/Login page](images/v14-create-register-login-page.png)